steam3d/youtube-coub-dl/README.md

 	* Au+vi - Downloading 720p video with audio (does not support coub.com links)
 3. Check `~/Downloads` folder or click on the notification

+> This software uses libraries from the FFmpeg project under the LGPLv2.1

 ## [Download Easy Downloader](https://github.com/steam3d/youtube-coub-dl-mac/releases)

 ## How to create a program from source files
 To install it use a py2app package

 	pip3 install py2app

+Download [ffmpeg](https://www.ffmpeg.org/) and put it to folder with source

 From folder with source code run a command